java-wanted/jupik/08-multithreading/MULTITHREADING.md

 - What methods to create a task is preferable and why?

 - What is the different between operations run and start?

+### CountDownLatch and ExecutorService

+Let it is required to perform ten tasks in parallel.
+Let a task print the word start and their own ordinal number, wait for a second, then print the word finish and terminate.

+There are ways to wait for the completion of this tasks:

+- Store references onto task into a collection and call the operation join on them in a loop

+- Use the *CountDonwLatch* counter to wait for termination of a specified number of tasks

+Let it is required to perform a lot of jobs on dedicated tasks.
+It is not rational to create a large number of tasks at the same time.
+Instead, use an implementation of ExecutorService, that creates a poll of a specified number of tasks.
+The service will perform jobs on free tasks.

+Solve the following computational issue:

+- Provide an operation to calculate and print the sum of all even integers from 0 to 1 000 000

+- Provide an operation to calculate and print the sum of all integers from 0 to 1 000 000, that are divided by 7 with a zero remainder

+- Provide an operation to create a collection of 1 000 integers and fill it with random values.
+Then calculate and print the number of even integers in this collection.

+- Use an executor service to perform this jobs.

+- Wait for completions of the jobs above with *CountDownLatch* and print the time of execution.

+- Compare the time of execution when the poll of execution consists of three tasks and when it consists of a single task.